Whos-Who/backend/docs/Socket.Events.md

 #### Description

 - Event listener when for when the game goes to the next turn and guesser.
 This listener require 1 attribute `roomCode`.
-- An async timer of 30 seconds will also be fired, in which if the current game state is not switched to the `TURN_REVEAL_PHASE`, it will send a `game-phase-turn-reveal` event to all clients to force a change to that phase
+- An async timer of 30 seconds will also be fired, in which if the current game state is still in the `TURN_GUESS` phase, it will send a `game-next-phase` event to all clients to force a change to that phase.

 #### Required Payload